Oxalidaceae/HandSketch/README.md

 ## Requirements
 - python 3.10 or below (my environment is python 3.10.11)
-- mediapipe is not working at recent version of python.
+- Note: `mediapipe` may not work with Python versions above 3.10.
 - libraries: time, numpy, cv2, mediapipe, math